Dr-Ake/Rimworld-Lantern-Core-Mod/LanternsCore_ModBuilder/Guide.md

 - You pick which base abilities you want.
 - For each enabled ability, the Builder generates an `AbilityDef` that inherits one of LanternsCore's abstract base AbilityDefs.
 - The gear gets a list of abilities to grant while worn.

+Also in this tab:
+- **Stealth / Veil**: Toggleable stealth mode with its own energy pool and optional anti-targeting.

 Required:
 - Each ability needs an iconPath.
 You provide the texture file at: